GRAVITYDIV10/forth/README.md

 # use loop

 ```
-: stars if begin star 1- dup 0= until then drop ;
+: stars dup if begin star 1- dup 0= until then drop ;
 ```

 ```